 “It’s a benefit to offer potential and existing employees this ‘learn-while-you-earn’ model.
 They’re not just working they’re not just going to school.
 They’re actually dual-trainees, so it benefits everyone.”

 – Beth Metzger, training and development specialist

-The PIPELINE Program was awarded a 2016 State Government Innovation Award from the University of Minnesota Humphrey School of Public Affairs and the Nonprofit Leadership Center.
+The Minnesota Dual-Training Pipeline was awarded a 2016 State Government Innovation Award from the University of Minnesota Humphrey School of Public Affairs and the Nonprofit Leadership Center.
 The award recognizes "the great work of state government entities and encourages an environment of experimentation and innovation in Minnesota."